PulseDynamics/.github/profile/README.md

 Here are some of the exciting projects we are working on:

 - **StatsPro (PulseDynamics-Sport)**: An advanced platform for comprehensive sports analytics.
+- **WeatherPro (PulseDynamics-Weather)**: An advanced platform for hosting weather updates in the form of a bulletin.
 - **EduLearn (PulseDynamics-Edu)**: A dynamic educational tool designed to facilitate interactive learning.
 - **GenWeb (PulseDynamics-Gen)**: A robust, customizable web server for various generic applications.